Urban Farm and Kitchen

 • Chicken thighs: choose bone-in for the best taste and juiciest chicken.
 Skin should be left on as it crisps up perfectly in this recipe.

 • 7-spice: substitute a scant teaspoon each of ground coriander, cumin, and cinnamon for the 7-spice blend if you don't have it.
-Looking for more ways to use 7-Spice, try Musakhan (Sumac Chicken).
+Looking for more ways to use 7-Spice, try Musakhan (Sumac Chicken), Qidreh (spiced lamb and rice) or Maqluba (upside down chicken and rice).

-With just about half an hour cooking time - in the oven, so it's very hands off - this can be ready in about an hour and a half total.
+With just about half an hour of cooking time - in the oven, so it's very hands-off - this can be ready in about an hour and a half total.
 Make the sides while the chicken is in the oven, and have everything ready in 30 minutes.

-1. Make the marinade: toss all the ingredients together in a large bowl, coating the chicken thighs.
+Step 1.
+Make the marinade.
+Toss all the ingredients together in a large bowl, coating the chicken thighs.
 Refrigerate for 1-2 hours.

-2. Transfer: move the chicken to a baking sheet or braising dish.
+Step 2.
+Transfer.
+Move the chicken to a baking sheet or braising dish.

-3. Roast: cook for 25-30 minutes, or until the internal temperature of the chicken reads 170°F (77°C) with a meat thermometer.
+Step.
+3. Roast.
+Cook for 25-30 minutes, or until the internal temperature of the chicken reads 170°F (77°C) with a meat thermometer.
 Make any desired sides at the same time.

-4. Serve: garnish the finished chicken with parsley and serve hot.
+Step 4.
+Serve.
+Garnish the finished chicken with parsley and serve hot.

 About the Spices

-This recipe uses a mix of Middle Eastern spices for a big hit of flavour.
+This recipe uses a mix of Middle Eastern spices for a big hit of flavor.
 While za'atar is the primary note, extra sumac adds a bit more brightness, and 7-Spice gives more warmth.

 • Za'atar: typically a blend of oregano, marjoram, with sumac and toasted sesame seeds.
 It's a little nutty, herbal, and bright from the sumac.